discordjs/guide/guide/popular-topics/permissions-extended.md

 One possible scenario causing this: the channel has permission overwrites for the default role @everyone to grant `SEND_MESSAGES` so everyone who can see the channel can also write in it, but at the same time has an overwrite to deny `VIEW_CHANNEL` to make it only accessible to a subset of members.

-As you only check for `SEND_MESSAGES` the bot will try to execute the send, but since `VIEW_CHANNEL` is missing, the request is denied by the API.
+As you only check for `SEND_MESSAGES`, the bot will try to execute the send, but since `VIEW_CHANNEL` is missing, the request is denied by the API.

 ::: tip
 Causes for "Missing Access":